Ridho-h/Chatbot-RAG-ECommerce/README.md

    ```
    You: What are the best wireless headphones under $50?
    Bot: [Searches product database, analyzes results, provides answer]

-   You: q  # Type 'q' or 'quit' to exit
    ```

 ### Example Queries